 Shabby chic is a style in which items with wear and tear or a vintage vibe are chosen.
 This style has a feminine and soft touch and incorporates elements from rustic design as well.

-For example, a distressed table or flooring might add a rustic feel.
-Floral decoration, whether it’s fresh flowers on the kitchen island or a floral touch in the window treatments, is usually found.
+A distressed table or flooring will add a rustic feel to a shabby chic kitchen style.
+Floral decoration is usually found, whether it’s fresh flowers on the kitchen island or a floral touch in the window treatments.

 This kitchen’s color scheme is white, pink, or gray.
 Old knickknacks found at a garage sale may be displayed, and lighting might be a chandelier.